Bambo-Rambo/RNG-Guides/HordeRNG.md

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Horde/Horde2.png)
 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Horde/Horde3.png)

-If I use honey now, I am gonna hit index 0 in the first row.
+Index 0 in the first row says that Sync = False, Slot = 1 and HA = 0.

-In this case, synchronize will not work and the species will be five Zubats (slot 1 in Meteor Falls) none of which will have their hidden ability.
+This means that if I use the honey right now, synchronize will not work and the species will be five Zubats (slot 1 in Meteor Falls) none of which will have the hidden ability.

 You can find the encounter slots for gen 6 encounters including hordes [here](https://sites.google.com/site/pokemonslots/gen-vi).

 This step is necessary because, for 3DS RNG Tool to calculate the results (PID, stats etc) accurately, it needs to know the above info (HA, sync).

-So according to index 0 from Tiny Finder, I return to 3DS RNG Tool, choose "Zubat" in "Meteor Falls (2)" location, leave the "Assume Synced" box unchecked and don't change the HA number.
+In my case, according to Index 0 from Tiny Finder, I choose "Zubat" in "Meteor Falls (2)" location in 3DS RNG Tool, leave the "Assume Synced" box unchecked and don't change the HA number.

-In order to find the delay, I freeze the game by pressing Start + Select at frame 50382, I set it as target frame in the tool (Right Click -> "Set as Target Frame") then hold 'A' to unfreeze and use the Honey.
+In order to find the delay, I freeze the game by pressing Start + Select at frame 50382 (you choose any frame for calibration), I set it as target frame (Right Click -> "Set as Target Frame") then hold 'A' to unfreeze while using the Honey.

 (I recommend having all 3 Pcalc menus open in order to have more stable delays.)

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Horde/Horde4.png)

-By pressing Start + Left, we can see the wild Pokemon's stats (to shift between the stats of the rest of the Pokemon in the horde tap Select + Right after pressing Start + Left).
+By pressing Start + Left, we can see the wild Pokemon's stats (tap Select + Right after pressing Start + Left to shift between the rest of the Pokemon in the horde).

 As expected, the TinyMT part is correct.
-5 Zubats, random natures even though I am leading with synchronize and no HA either.
+5 Zubats, random natures even though I am leading with synchronize and no HA either (Index 0).

 The spread of **"Enemy Pokemon 1"**: 30/18/1/29/1/9 so I am gonna put it in 3DS RNG Tool and press "Calculate" to find how off I was.